valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 Giving a single value to encapsulate a distribution is hardly ever necessary and often harmful.
 However, there are some questions you may want to ask of the distribution that could be useful.

 One is the most plausible parameter, or the *maximum a posteriori* (MAP).
 You could also ask for the mean or median of the distribution.
 If you try to minimize the absolute loss between the real p and the one of the mean, median or mode, the median has the lowest loss (proof available in an endnote in the book).
 Minimizing quadratic loss (d-p)<sup>2</sup> leads to the mean.
-The loss function you use depends on the application.
+The loss function you choose to use depends on the question you are trying to answer.

 ## Sampling to Simulate Prediction

 A model can give predictions.
 Simulating observations can check the robustness of a model and its predictions.

 In the globe tossing problem, given a value for p and a number of tosses, the binomial distribution implies a probability for each result.
-In the case of p=0.7 and n=2, the implied probability for 0,1,2 water (W) results is [0.09, 0.42, 0.49] repectively.
+In the case of p=0.7 and n=2, the implied probability for 0, 1, and 2 water (W) results is [0.09, 0.42, 0.49] repectively.
 This can be used to create dummy data, which can be used alongside samples from the posterior distribution to check validity.

 {:refdef: style="text-align: center;"}
 ![Simulated Distribution](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/simulated_distribution.png){: style="text-align:center"}